Vivekanand-R/AI-Product-Framework/README.md

 6. Agile Methodology (Scrum, Kanban) - Agile isn’t just a methodology — it’s a mindset built on learning fast, iterating often, and continuously refining what matters most.

 In software development, whether using Scrum for structured sprints or Kanban for visual clarity, the goal remains consistent: deliver value through rapid, responsive iteration.
-Agile thrives on its core cycle — Discover, Define, Design, and Deliver — making it especially effective for Product Managers navigating, Normally encourages a different level of thinking and also uncertain and/or evolving roadmaps.
+Agile thrives on its core cycle — Discover, Define, Design, and Deliver — making it especially effective for Product Managers navigating, Normally encourages a different level of thinking and also uncertain and/or evolving roadmaps for Quality, Iterations, Testing and development.
+Bold and engaging explorations with thought leaders.

-Example: Agile/Lean approach, famously known as the Spotify Squad Framework.
+Example: Agile/Lean approach, famously known as the **Spotify** Squad Framework.
 Spotify scaled globally while maintaining rapid feature releases — Discover Weekly, Wrapped, Podcasts, and social features emerged from this empowered, Agile-driven culture.
 They avoided typical “big company” slowdowns by keeping teams lean and user-focused.

             A. Squads: Small, autonomous, cross-functional teams owning specific product areas.
             B. Tribes & Guilds: Tribes align squads; Guilds connect shared skills across teams.